 * * *

-This article on house-training a puppy was written by Melissa Smith, a professional pet sitter, and former shelter worker Allison Gray.
+This article on house-training a puppy was written by a team including Melissa Smith, a professional pet sitter, and former shelter worker Allison Gray.
 Petful editor in chief Kristine Lacoste and writers C.D.
 Watson and Roseann Lahey also contributed.
 This article was originally published in 2009 and has been regularly reviewed.
 It was last updated Nov.
 15, 2018.